web

 What does Open Doors do to help Christians in Oman?

-Open Doors supports the body of Christ on the Arabian Peninsula by organising prayer, distributing Scripture resources, and training believers and pastors.
+Open Doors supports the body of Christ on the Arabian Peninsula by organising prayer, distributing bible resources, and training believers and pastors.
+We also reach out to believers and seekers, engaging them in discipleship and helping them to form fellowships.
+To protect those involved, we do not publish detailed information on these programmes.

 How can you pray for Oman?

-a PRAYer for Oman
+a prayer for Oman

 Our site uses cookies